mohammadaliawan/ls-prep/other_stuff/revision_methodoly_ls_prep.md

   - Make Notes = Done
   - Make Flashcards = Done
   - Do End of Chapter Excercises = Done
-  - Recall Hashes Notes and practice examples.
+  - Recall Hashes Notes and practice examples = Done
-  - Do Hashes Exercises
+  - Do Hashes Exercises = Done
-  - Do End of Book Arrays and Hashes Exercises
+  - Do End of Book Arrays and Hashes Exercises = Done
+  - Do Ruby Basics for Hashes
+  - Do Ruby Basics for Arrays
   - Read More Stuff
   - Make Flash Cards
   - Ruby Basics for Debugging